realm/realm-core/doc/primer/primer_architecture.md

 iterate through column *Y*.

 If you tried your hand at the coding challenge, trying to squeeze ints in fractional bits is probably still fresh in your mind.
-This is where it all comes down to.
+This is what it all comes down to.
 By having each column live in its own space, we can apply specific compression algorithms to it, and save precious space when the column is saved to disk.